Inverse bubbles from broken supersymmetry

+The pseudomodulus flat direction is however lifted at the loop level, and the shape of the potential for $x$ is controlled by the mass spectrum of the theory.
+One can see that this includes massive particles from the $\phi_i$ and $\tilde \phi_i$ superfields, with the scalar eigenstates split in pairs around the fermion ones, as well as massless fields from the superfield $X$ corresponding to the pseudomodulus, $x$, the $R$--axion, $a$, and the goldstino, $\tilde G$.
+At one--loop, the potential for $x$ acquires a global minimum at the origin, while remaining remarkably flat at large field values as a reflection of the underlying SUSY.

-However, finite temperature effects (described in Appendix \ref{app:effect_pot}) break SUSY explicitly and can have a strong impact on the pseudomodulus effective potential.
-The typical thermal history of the minimal O'Raifeartaigh model considered here is then as follows~\cite{Craig:2020jfv,Craig:2006kx, Katz:2009gh}: at high temperatures, $T \gtrsim \sqrt{F}$, the system has a single vacuum state with $\langle x\rangle =0$.
-At lower temperatures, a new local minimum of the effective potential appears at relatively large field values, $\langle x \rangle/\sqrt{F} \gg 1$, which can become the true vacuum of the theory below a certain critical temperature, $T_c$.
-This state with broken $R$-symmetry will however become metastable and then eventually disappear at even lower temperatures, given that the only minimum at $T=0$ is at $\langle x \rangle = 0$, as already shown in the right panel of Fig.\,\ref{fig:Potential}.
+Finite--temperature effects, on the other hand, break SUSY explicitly and have a strong impact on the pseudomodulus effective potential.
+The typical thermal history of the minimal O'Raifeartaigh model considered here is then as follows~\cite{Craig:2020jfv,Craig:2006kx, Katz:2009gh}: at very high temperatures, $T \gtrsim \sqrt{F}$, the system has a single vacuum state, $\langle x\rangle =0$, and $R$--symmetry is preserved.
+At lower temperatures, a new local minimum of the effective potential appears at relatively large field values, $\langle x \rangle/\sqrt{F} \gg 1$, which becomes the true vacuum of the theory below a certain critical temperature, $T_c$.
+This vacuum with broken $R$-symmetry will however become metastable and eventually disappear at even lower temperatures, given that the only minimum at zero temperature is at $\langle x \rangle = 0$.